Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

   - Enter the name *data* and change the *Access type* to **blob**.
   - Click ***Create***
   - You should see *data* appear in the list of containers
-  - On the [AzCopy terminal](https://raw.githubusercontent.com/Azure/cortana-intelligence-population-health-management/master/ManualDeploymentGuide/media/azcopy2.PNG?token=AKE1nb9u5bYbePzq9r-wHL85y-qvMtN4ks5ZLbbqwA%3D%3D) command prompt type [this]() command
+  - On the [AzCopy terminal](https://raw.githubusercontent.com/Azure/cortana-intelligence-population-health-management/master/ManualDeploymentGuide/media/azcopy2.PNG?token=AKE1nb9u5bYbePzq9r-wHL85y-qvMtN4ks5ZLbbqwA%3D%3D) command prompt type [this](https://raw.githubusercontent.com/Azure/cortana-intelligence-population-health-management/master/ManualDeploymentGuide/rawevents/azCopy_command_data.txt?token=AKE1neHB2wqJmtWR7xCWza99BaGdqMPhks5ZLdTIwA%3D%3D) command
   - Replace 'EnterYourStorageAccountkeyhere' in the command with your storage account key before executing.
   - Click refresh and you should see the [these](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/ManualDeploymentGuide/rawevents/files_datagenerator) files appear in your container *data*
   - Click __+ Container__  to create the second container.
   - Enter the name *scripts* and change the *Access type* to **blob**.
   - Click ***Create***
   - You should see *scripts* appear in the list of containers
-  - On the [AzCopy terminal](https://raw.githubusercontent.com/Azure/cortana-intelligence-population-health-management/master/ManualDeploymentGuide/media/azcopy2.PNG?token=AKE1nb9u5bYbePzq9r-wHL85y-qvMtN4ks5ZLbbqwA%3D%3D) command prompt type [this]() command
+  - On the [AzCopy terminal](https://raw.githubusercontent.com/Azure/cortana-intelligence-population-health-management/master/ManualDeploymentGuide/media/azcopy2.PNG?token=AKE1nb9u5bYbePzq9r-wHL85y-qvMtN4ks5ZLbbqwA%3D%3D) command prompt type [this](https://raw.githubusercontent.com/Azure/cortana-intelligence-population-health-management/master/ManualDeploymentGuide/scripts/datafactory/scripts_storage/azCopy_command_scripts.txt?token=AKE1ndBKnGTm9Rq7A0cWbXKYgYwcU13Zks5ZLcsQwA%3D%3D) command
   - Replace 'EnterYourStorageAccountkeyhere' in the command with your storage account key before executing.
-  - Click refresh and you should see the [these](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/ManualDeploymentGuide/scripts/datafactory/scripts_storage) files appear in your container *scripts*
+  - Click refresh and you should see the [these](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/ManualDeploymentGuide/scripts/datafactory/scripts_storage) four usql files appear in your container *scripts*
+  - Click __+ Container__  to create the third container.
+  - Enter the name *forphmdeploymentbyadf* and change the *Access type* to **blob**.
+  - Click ***Create***
+  - You should see *forphmdeploymentbyadf* appear in the list of containers
+  - On the [AzCopy terminal](https://raw.githubusercontent.com/Azure/cortana-intelligence-population-health-management/master/ManualDeploymentGuide/media/azcopy2.PNG?token=AKE1nb9u5bYbePzq9r-wHL85y-qvMtN4ks5ZLbbqwA%3D%3D) command prompt type [this](https://raw.githubusercontent.com/Azure/cortana-intelligence-population-health-management/master/ManualDeploymentGuide/scripts/datafactory/scripts_storage/azCopy_command_scripts.txt?token=AKE1ndBKnGTm9Rq7A0cWbXKYgYwcU13Zks5ZLcsQwA%3D%3D) command
+  - Replace 'EnterYourStorageAccountkeyhere' in the command with your storage account key before executing.
+  - Click refresh and you should see all the files in the folders [here](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/ManualDeploymentGuide/scripts/datafactory) appear in your container *forphmdeploymentbyadf*.

   Alternative to using AzCopy is to manually download the contents from the git repository to your local machine and upload them to the appropriate containers by following the instructions below (*Skip* if you are using AzCopy).
-  - Download the files in [rawevents/files_datagenerator/](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/ManualDeploymentGuide/rawevents/files_datagenerator) folder locally on your machine.
+  - Download the csv files in [rawevents/files_datagenerator/](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/ManualDeploymentGuide/rawevents/files_datagenerator) folder locally on your machine.
   - Select the *data* container that was just created above.
   - Click ***Upload*** at the top of the container blade and navigate to where you downloaded the contents of rawevent on your machine.
   - Select the files and click **Upload**.
-  - Download the files in the [scripts/datafactory/scripts_storage/](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/ManualDeploymentGuide/scripts/datafactory/scripts_storage) folder locally on your machine.
+  - Download the usql files in the [scripts/datafactory/scripts_storage/](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/ManualDeploymentGuide/scripts/datafactory/scripts_storage) folder locally on your machine.
   - Select the *scripts* container that was just created above.
   - Click ***Upload*** at the top of the container blade and navigate to where you downloaded the contents of scripts_adls on your machine.
   - Select the files and click **Upload**.